Kayleigh Bryant-Greenwell on considering the vital role of social…

-Kayleigh Bryant-Greenwell will be speaking at Museum Ideas 2019
+Kayleigh Bryant-Greenwell gave the keynote talk at Museum Ideas 2019

 In considering the future of museums it seems museums still operate in the past.
 Museums are of course stewards of the past, but in terms of progressive thinking, museums still seem stuck with a 19th Century mindset.
 The future of museums needs to be distinctly decolonized, inclusive, and truthful in regards to institutional histories.
 While equity and inclusion are necessities of responsible museum programming and practice, in clinging to the notion of neutrality, our profession as a whole is still far from exemplifying an honest future.

 In recent years our profession, understanding its current crisis in equity, has been tiptoeing around the idea of the role social justice in our work.
 Social justice is our buzziest of buzzwords.
 While increasing interest in exploring social justice practice has certainly brought new vocabulary into the fold, we have not yet made the effort to fully grasp the severity and complexity of social justice practice for museums.
 Social justice practice requires taking a stand.
 It is political.
 It is polarizing.
 It is everything that neutrality is not.
 As museums continue to clutch hold of the falsehood of maintaining “neutral spaces,” social justice practice cannot thrive.